FeroLabs/fero_client/README.md

 fero_client = Fero()

 # Get a specific analysis by its unique identifier
-analyses = fero_client.get_analysis('5dfbbb63-8ad4-4638-9fdb-61e39952d3cf')
+analysis = fero_client.get_analysis("5dfbbb63-8ad4-4638-9fdb-61e39952d3cf")

-# Create a pandas dataframe with factor values for this analysis
+# Create a pandas DataFrame with factor values for this analysis
 df = pd.DataFrame([{"value": 5, "value2": 2}])

 # Make a prediction